Understanding Horizon Europe Personnel Costs

 - Personnel cost = €232.56 × 100 = €23,256

-Scenario: Employee with €45,000 annual cost, 30 days parental leave, working 80 days on the project.
+Scenario: Employee with €45,000 in actual personnel costs over a 12-month reporting period, 30 days of parental leave taken during the period, working 80 day-equivalents on the action.

 Calculation: